 - Pollinator Conservation Seed Mixes (Xerces Society)

 Once you have a plan, you can begin to prep your site.
 For best results, you have to kill grass and weeds before you plant.
 This can be done using a nonselective herbicide like glyphosate, soil solarization, or prescribed burns.
 If you don't want to use an herbicide, you can dig out the existing lawn and solarize the soil instead.
 If you live in a rural area and have a huge lot to prepare for a flowering lawn, you may want to try prescribed burning to kill existing turf.
-City lots cannot be burned with fire.
-Prescribed burning requires a specialist to ensure safety.
-After killing your grass and weeds, don't till your soil!
-Wildflower seeding will be less successful if you till.
+Keep in mind that city lots cannot be burned with fire and prescribed burning requires a specialist to ensure safety.
 Learn more about each of these processes in the links below.

 Resources for planning and prepping your flowering lawn: